 Need to get a corona test in Berlin?
 This guide explains how you can get a COVID rapid test (‘Schnelltest’) and PCR test done in Berlin.
 We explain how to make an appointment and included a list of corona testing centers you can visit to get your free, weekly COVID rapid tests done.

 Unless you’ve been living under a rock (or without internet) and have had zero contact with the outside world.
-You’ve probably heard that you can now get FREE, weekly corona tests done in Berlin.
+You’ve probably heard that you can now get FREE corona rapid tests done in Berlin every 24 hours!

 What seemingly was a recommendation at first has quickly become a necessity.
 Especially with the new coronavirus restrictions in Berlin that now require you to present a negative corona test result if you want to shop anywhere outside of supermarkets, drugstores, and pharmacies.
 And yes – unfortunately that also includes your visits to the nail salon, home improvement and DIY stores, hairstylists, and whatever else that is not deemed necessary during pandemic times.